cryptum-official/cryptum-sdk/docs/tokens/evm.md

 - [Deploy tokens](#deploy-tokens)
 - [Deploy a smart contract](#deploy-a-smart-contract)

-Use the transaction controller to create the transactions below:
+Use the transaction controller to create transactions:

 ```js
 const txController = sdk.getTransactionController()